brianmwadime/smutchings.github.io/about.md

 Passionate about communication and great experiences, I bring my knowledge in both areas together to help you and your business do better.
 I'm happy working alone, as part of a team, or running a project.

-My specialities are product copy, UX copy and short-form communications.
+My specialities are product copy, UX copy and short-form communications such as email.

 If you're looking for someone to write long-form or blog content for you, I'm not your guy.
 But I'm happy to bring a team together to help you achieve your goals, whatever they may be.